Saudi Arabia profile - Media

 The state-run Broadcasting Service of the Kingdom of Saudi Arabia (BSKSA) operates almost all domestic broadcasting outlets.
 The minister of culture and information chairs the body which oversees radio and TV.

-Private TV stations cannot operate from Saudi soil, but the country is a major market for pan-Arab satellite and pay-TV.
-Saudi investors are behind the major networks MBC, which is based in Dubai, and Bahrain-based Orbit Showtime.
+Private TVs cannot operate from Saudi soil, but the country is a major market for pan-Arab satellite and pay-TV.
+Saudi investors are behind UAE-based TV giants MBC and OSN.

-Saudi tycoon Prince Alwaleed bin Talal owns the Rotana media entertainment empire and in late 2011 acquired a $300m stake in the social media site Twitter.
+Saudi tycoon Prince Alwaleed bin Talal owns the Rotana media empire and in 2011 acquired a $300m stake in Twitter.